 He didn’t know if the dragon had done this, but he guessed dragon-fire could burn hot enough to melt silica and incinerate a body and leave an outline.

-He stopped to look at the place the fire must have burned the hottest, but there was nothing there.
+He stopped to look at the place where the fire must have burned the hottest, but there was nothing there.
 Avril skirted the area and did a quick loop around the skull.
 The only tracks he saw in the sand were his own.
 When he returned to the site of the fire, he looked up at the clear night sky, but if there was anything other than the stars up there, Avril couldn’t see it.

-“Keep scanning,” Avril spoke into the remote.
+“Keep scanning,” Avril spoke into his AI.

 He glanced around, thinking there was nothing more to see, and it was time to leave, but a small flash of red light inside the grith skull caught his attention through the nearest eye socket.